roytruelove/cv/src/resume.md

 *perl, java*

 * Responsible for creating and maintaining feeds from government agencies for anti-money laundering, terrorism, etc, to ensure government compliance on a daily basis.
-* Implemented Scritturas' contract tracking software, allowing the team to react quickly to provision triggers in contracts (eg NVA decline events, key man events, etc).
+* Implemented Scrittura's contract tracking software, allowing the team to react quickly to provision triggers in contracts (eg NVA decline events, key man events, etc).
 * Maintained Insider Trading software (iTrade).
 Responsible for creating all integration points (all trade feeds and all employee broker statements), as well as configuring the software to enforce the rules of our insider trading policies.
 * Responsible for various accounting reports, used by the legal team to reduce cost of outside council.